 Despite the challenges of COVID-19, Open AIR made significant research progress.
 Field research was largely halted but desk research continued apace and, in some cases, accelerated.
 Our large cohort of QES Fellows helped within all our research themes and our NERGs were mentored online and virtually.
 Thanks to Open AIR already being a global network, we had many features already in place for remote working.
 These were used to the utmost.
-In addition, many of our speaker events went online, enabling more people within and outside of our network to participate, live.
+In addition, many of our knowledge mobilisation activities went online, enabling more people within and outside of our network to participate, live.
 Though 2020 was certainly a challenging year, we are proud of all that we have accomplished.
 The following pages outline key Open AIR research outputs during the reporting period.

 Global discussions often repeat the need for African businesses to “scale-up” in order for the continent to experience rapid economic growth that is truly homegrown.
 This is especially the case for knowledge-based businesses, which are essential in the modern global economy.
 Clarity as to what is meant by scaling-up and how African businesses can and should do this, however, is often lacking.

 Drawing from more than 20 case studies of open, collaborative innovation in Africa, Open AIR has identified numerous dimensions of, and approaches to, enterprise-scaling.
 These case study findings are the core of Open AIR’s newest report, Scaling Innovation: How Open Collaborative Models Help Scale Africa’s Knowledge-based Enterprises.
 This report draws on research conducted since 2015 in Egypt, Tunisia, Morocco, Nigeria, Ghana, Ethiopia, Uganda, Kenya, Botswana, and South Africa.

 The report shows there are four scaling “archetypes” that are frequently present in African knowledge-based enterprises: